roedesh/django-xfeed/README.md

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a feed (you'll need the Admin app enabled).

-5. Run `python manage.py refresh_feeds` to fetch content.
+5. Run `python manage.py refresh_xfeeds` to fetch content.

 6. Revisit admin to find your Tweets and/or RSS items.